-- ... wrought ... to work together, help in work, be partner in labour - ... perfect ... complete, to accomplish, finish, mature, equipped for the assigned task
+Verse 22. ... wrought ... to work together, help in work, be partner in labour

+... perfect ... complete, to accomplish, finish, mature, equipped for the assigned task

 ...
 Seest thou how faith ... manifested in daily living and how a Christian, and eventually a spiritually mature Christian will live the word in his/her life.

-We are told not only to hear the word, but we are told to be doers, systematically and continually.
+We are told to be doers, systematically and continually.
 This should be our regular way of life.